endymion1818/deliciousreverie-2023/src/content/posts/react-countdown-timer.md

 )
 ```

-Temporal doesn't provide formatting operations suitable so we need `Math.max()` to ensure we don't go into negative values.
+Temporal doesn't provide formatting operations suitable for this situation so we need `padStart()` and then `Math.max()` to ensure we don't go into negative values.

 I'm using the raw data to set the `datetime` attribute as ISO8601 formatted string, then formatting it again to render the content of the element.